mstocco/mariostoc.co/content/racereports/2023-ironman-70.3-victoria.md

 ## THE SAANICH PENINSULA LOOP
 Unlike my helmet, I didn't forget my _Gabba_.
-Standing in front of my bike, the air temperature does not feel that cold.
+Standing in front of my bike, the air temperature doesn't feel that cold.
 Leaving that bit of clothing behind seems to be the right call.

 Descending the hill on _Old West Saanich Road_, I can't help but think how easy the climb up was this morning.
-I glance at the heartrate number on my bike computer.
-137 BPM, I should think about backing off a bit.
+I glance at the heartrate number on my bike computer: 137 BPM.
+I should think about backing off a bit.

 The first aid station is on my right, I zip past making a mental note of how much I've consumed from my concentrated bottle.
 My calories are on schedule.

-_Martindale Road_ to _Tulista Park_ is the longest time to be
+_Martindale Road_ to _Tulista Park_ is the longest section of the
-in the aerobars.
-My _quadratus lumborum_ handles the effort along this stretch of road like a champ.
+course to be in the aerobars.
+My _quadratus lumborum_ is handling the effort along this stretch of road like a champ.

 Halfway point of the bike course and I am rolling past the second aid station.
 Time to swap out an empty water bottle